-In respect of the replacement of the Cap Provider: see "12.
-THE CAP AGREEMENT" and, in particular, the sub-section headed "Early Termination".
+In respect of the replacement of the Cap Provider: see "11.
+THE CAP AGREEMENT" and, in particular, the sub-section headed "Early termination of the Cap Agreement".

 This section summarises the provisions of the Cap Agreement, including the relevant early termination events and the procedure for the replacement of the Cap Counterparty.